iorodeo/panels_g4_docs/components.rst

 Test Arena
 ------------------------------------
 The test arena is used to connect the panels with the controller and to supply power to the panels.
-There are three headers which can be used to connected the panels to the display controller.
+There are three headers which can be used to connect the panels to the display controller.

 * P22 40-Pin (2x20) single SPI bus header.
 * P23 60_Pin (2x30) six SPI bus header.